 Everyone has tooth pain when they bite into something hot or cold, right?

 No!
-Hypersensitivity is actually your first indication that something is wrong.
+If you have tooth sensitivity it is actually your first indication that something is wrong.
 Tooth sensitivity affects about 1 in 2 adults.
 There are many causes of tooth sensitivity and it is an easily treatable condition.

 5 Causes of Tooth Sensitivity (and the Solutions)